Breadcrumbs

 • Itchy face, eyes, nose and mouth

-• Vomiting, nausea and diarrhea
+• Vomiting, nausea and diarrhoea

 • Swelling